anushka-singh02/my-react-app/README.md

+## Project: React Welcome Page
+A simple React app built with Vite that displays a welcome message.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.